uiceds/syllabus/manuscript.md

 2. To carry out exploratory data analysis to visualize, summarize, and explain an unfamiliar dataset.
 3. To use a distributed version control system to collaborate on a project.
 3. To choose and execute coordinate transforms represent and interpret the underlying patterns in a dataset.
-4. To apply the gradient descent algorithm to mimimize error between a model prediction and observations.
+4. To apply the gradient descent algorithm to minimize error between a model prediction and observations.
 5. To design and implement machine learning models to cluster or predict a dependent variable in a dataset when given independent variables.
 6. To monitor machine-learned models for bias using disaggregated testing.